juanviola/jvi-builder/README.md

 # Jvibuilder

-JviBuilder will help you to create debian packages from tar.gz source files.
+JviBuilder will help you create debian packages from tar.gz source files.

 ### How it works
-This app was created to use in conjuntion with Jenkins (https://jenkins-ci.org/) so, for that reason it takes a tar.gz source file from a specified URL and at the moment do not support creating packages from local files.
+This app was created to be used with Jenkins (https://jenkins-ci.org/) so, for that reason it takes a tar.gz source file from a specified URL.
+At the moment it does not support creating packages from local files.

 ## Installation
 ##### Debian/Ubuntu